Arunachal Pradesh Northeast States, India Travel Guide

 Clear communication about severe allergies is advisable, perhaps using a Translation card.

 Not widely organized.
-Homestays often present an informal chance to learn local cooking.
+Homestays often present a casual chance to learn local cooking.

-Possible to visit traditional jhum fields or terraced rice paddies, often part of village tours.
+Possible to visit traditional jhum fields or terraced rice fields, usually included in village tours.

 Food stays an integral part of tribal festivals.
 Attending one becomes a highlight.

-Rely on clear, patient communication with your hosts and cooks.
+Rely on clear, patient communication with the people hosting you and cooks.

 Carrying a Travel-friendly phrasebook with phrases related to dietary restrictions can be helpful.